 Central Government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates and prescribes the terms of many of the transactions that the Authority has with other parties.
-It also provided direct financial support to the Authority in 2013/14.
+It also provided direct financial support to the Authority in 2014/15.

 Other Public Bodies.
-The Authority has signed a legal agreement with Oxfordshire County Council and Buckinghamshire and Milton Keynes Fire Authority which commits the partners to work collaboratively towards the establishment of the Thames Valley Fire
+The Authority signed a legal agreement with Oxfordshire County Council and Buckinghamshire and Milton Keynes Fire Authority to work collaboratively towards the establishment of the Thames Valley Fire Control Service (TVFCS).
+Due to delays in the project, the three partners were still operating control rooms independently as at the 31 March 2015.
+TVFCS went live in April 2015.

-Control Service.
-The Authority and Hampshire Fire and Rescue Authority have contracted to work together to provide fleet maintenance services across their combined geographical area with the intention of sharing resources and reducing costs in connection with the discharge of their functions.
+The Authority and Hampshire Fire and Rescue Authority have contracted to work together to provide fleet maintenance services across their combined geographical area in order to share resources and reduce costs in connection with the discharge of their functions.
+The Authority also shares a procurement function with Buckinghamshire and Milton Keynes Fire Authority.